security-force-monitor/research-handbook/source/incidents-attributes.rst

 Guidance for use
 ~~~~~~~~~~~~~~~~

-We use this attribute to record the location of an incident exactly as described in the source.
+We use this attribute to record the location of an incident exactly as described in the citation.
 Here is an example:

 .. admonition:: Example